exakat/exakat-docs/Reference/Rules/Structures/RepeatedRegex.rst

   Repeated regex should be centralized.

 When a regex is repeatedly used in the code, it is getting harder to update.
+Regex that are repeated at least once (aka, used twice or more) are reported.
+Regex that are dynamically build are not reported.

 .. code-block:: php